 The Progeria Research Foundation helped in the discovery of the gene that causes Progeria, and is now involved in clinical drug trials, testing drugs that show great promise to effectively treat children with Progeria.
 We have made tremendous progress, but no one can predict how long that will take.

 It is fine to use any text information gathered from our website for your project.
 However, we would prefer that you not use photos of the children from our web site.
 We suggest you use our brochure and newsletter, which have lots of photos of children with Progeria, as visuals.
 If you give us your address, we can send you one.

-While Progeria is an extremely rare disease - known to currently affect only 100 children worldwide (as of February 2013)- all children with Progeria die of severe premature atherosclerosis (heart disease).
+While Progeria is an extremely rare disease, all children with Progeria die of severe premature atherosclerosis (heart disease).
 When you help children with Progeria, you are helping to save the lives of children with a 100% fatal disease.
 At the same time, you are helping us all, because research in this field will not only help The Progeria Research Foundation toward our goal of finding a treatment and a cure, but may provide answers to the mysteries of the natural aging process, heart disease and stroke (one of the leading killers in the world).

 Wow - that's terrific!
 Depending on where you are in your education, this answer varies.
 We suggest that you consult with your guidance or career counselor at school for the best course of action.